-Frequently, security features seem to be an afterthought to a new building project.
+Frequently, security features seem to be an afterthought to a new building project (offsite construction plan for example).
 This oversight or choice to not plan for security features during the programmatic periods of the project - when research and decision making is done to develop the scope of work - can be dangerous and also very costly down the road.
 If vulnerabilities aren’t discovered and addressed at the onset, an owner may be faced with significant Change Orders, potential lawsuits, insurance issues, or worse, a tragic incident that results in injuries or death.

 A risk assessment by a security expert, either on staff or hired as a consultant, can be conducted during the architectural programming.
 This will save money in the long run and give a market advantage by promoting a safe and secure building.